bigmlcom/python/docs/index.rst

 As in the local model's case, you can use the local ensemble to create new predictions for your test data, and set some arguments to configure the final output of the ``predict`` method.

-By default, it will issue just the ensemble's final prediction.
+The predictions' structure will vary depending on the kind of ensemble used.
+For ``Decision Forests`` local predictions will just contain the ensemble's final prediction if no other argument is used.
 You can add the confidence to it by setting the ``with_confidence`` argument to True.

 .. code-block:: python